0xPARC/0xparc-intro-book/src/oram.typ

 RAM, but it requires linear cost when expressed as a circuit.
 Fortunately, ORAM again comes to our rescue.
-There is a line of work on RAM-model MPC, and the idea is that we first translate the RAM to an oblivious RAM, and at this point all the memory accesses are safe to reveal.
+There is a line of work on RAM-model MPC, and the idea is that we first translate the RAM to an Oblivious RAM, and at this point all the memory accesses are safe to reveal.
 At this moment, we can use MPC to securely emulate a "secure processor" that performs computation while accessing memory obliviously.